Franco De Vita: 2000s

 His 2004 album Stop reached the Top 10 throughout Latin America and on the United States Latin charts, spurred by the hits "Tú De Qué Vas" and "Si La Ves," the latter a collaboration with pop group Sin Bandera.
-That same year, he toured arenas in the United States on a co-headlining tour with Ricardo Montaner, a fellow Argentine-Venezuelan songwriter.
+That same year, he toured arenas in the United States on a co-headlining tour with Ricardo Montaner, a fellow Venezuelan songwriter.
 He also has recorded in Italian and Portuguese.
 As a songwriter, he has written songs for Ricky Martin and Chayanne.

 In 2005, an expanded edition of Stop was released, titled Stop + Algo Más, that included remixes and live recordings, as well as No Sé Lo Que Me Das, De Vita's first recording in English.
 The following year saw the release of Mil y Una Historias En Vivo, a two-disc live album that also featured four studio tracks, including collaborations with Alejandro Fernández and Diego El Cigala.
 A DVD version was released simultaneously.

 In 2007, De Vita collaborated on a single with reggaeton duo Wisin & Yandel called "Oye Donde Esta El Amor", which borrowed the chorus from his composition "Donde Esta El Amor."
 They released an updated version of "Un Buen Perdedor" that peaked at No. 2 on the Billboard Hot Latin Songs chart.
 In 2008, he re-recorded "Que No Muera La Esperanza" (originally featured on Voces A Mi Alrededor) with Wisin & Yandel, as well as releasing a new studio album, Simplemente La Verdad.
 He was also presented with the ASCAP Latin Heritage Award.

 2010s

 In 2012, De Vita appeared on Tony Bennett's album Viva Duets.
 He was named Pop Artist of the Year at the 2012 Pepsi Venezuela Music Awards.
-In 2014, De Vita was inducted into the Billboard Latin Music of Fame.
+In 2014, De Vita was inducted into the Billboard Latin Music Hall of Fame.

 On January 30, 2014, the "Tour Mexico 2014" began in San Luis Potosí, which toured eight cities in Mexico and is part of his new musical tour entitled "Vuelve en Primera fila Tour".